TzabarDolev/HackerRank_solutions/README.md

 # HackerRank_solutions
-This repo contains tutorials for python and c++ programing at HackerRank website.
+This repo contains tutorials for python and c++ programing excercises at HackerRank website.

 Enjoy.